Welcome to the Walgreens International Pharmacist Resource Center.

 What is Optional Practical Training and how does one qualify?

 Optional Practical Training (OPT) is a privilege available to qualified students who hold F-1 visa classification so that the student may gain practical experience in her field of study (pharmacy).
-The student must provide a copy of the I-20 endorsed by the Designated Signatory Office (DSO) recommending OPT, and a valid Employment Authorization Document (EAD) from the INS authorizing employment.
-To obtain the EAD, the student must send a completed application form (Form I-765) along with a copy of the endorsed Form I-20, copy of form I-538, and filing fee to the INS.
+The student must provide a copy of the I-20 endorsed by the Designated Signatory Office (DSO) recommending OPT, and a valid Employment Authorization Document (EAD) from the USCIS authorizing employment.
+To obtain the EAD, the student must send a completed application form (Form I-765) along with a copy of the endorsed Form I-20, copy of form I-538, and filing fee to the USCIS.
 The student should obtain assistance from his/her Designated Signatory Office (DSO) when seeking Optional Practical Training.
-It is currently taking the INS approximately 90-120 days to process an EAD.
+It is currently taking the USCIS approximately 90-120 days to process an EAD.
 It is important that the student apply for the EAD card 90-120 days in advance of his/her intention to work.

 What is Curricular Practical Training and how does one qualify?